djsincla/TA_VeloCloud/README.md

 -	VeloCloud Orchestrator enterprise username and password credentials
 -	Enterprise user account must be “Superuser”, “Standard Admin”, or “Customer Support” role.
 - Tested up to VCO V4.2

-# In Progress
-Update to Support API Tokens - In Progress 1/26/2021.
-Update to Support Python V3.x  - Estimated 02/2021.

 # New VeloCloud Orchestrator Endpoint Configuration